 Pediatrician for 15 years.
 I have advocated for Breastfeeding within my Pediatrics Group, which encompasses more than 100 Pediatricians.
 I have helped many moms to breastfeed at my practice.
 I am also a mother of 3, and breastfed each of my children for over 2 years.

-I graduated from the School of Human Nutrition and Food Science at the University of Antioquia in Colombia/ South America 21 years ago and during all my 5 years of school my passion always was maternal and infant health, promotion and prevention and had a special place for breastfeeding education and advocacy in my heart.
-Healthy Start has been the program that gave me the possibility to stay in the field and grow in my career as a Lactation Consultant as well as the North Florida Regional Medical Center in Gainesville.
-Both agencies give me the opportunity of promoting and supporting breastfeeding in many different ways in 16 counties of the North Central Florida Region.
-It is important that we all do our part but is also critical that we all come together and join efforts to make our cause bigger and more successful.
-The BFC represents the place to come and work together towards the same goals from all different perspectives and would love to be part of it as a board member.
+Originally from Colombia (South America), Olga Garcia graduated from the School of Human Nutrition and Food Science at the University of Antioquia in Medellin (Colombia) in 1995 and during the years of school maternal and infant health and breastfeeding education and advocacy had a special place in her heart.
+The Healthy Start Program and the North Florida Regional Medical Center in Gainesville gave her the possibility to stay in the field and grow as a Lactation Consultant.
+Both agencies provide the opportunity of promoting and supporting breastfeeding in many different ways in the North Central Florida Region.
+It is important that we all do our part but is also critical that we come together and join efforts to make our cause bigger and more successful.
+The FBC represents the place to come and work together towards the same goals from all different perspectives.